 Use the identity :

-Over a full period the term integrates to zero (its average is zero — it goes through two complete cycles), leaving
+Over a full period the term integrates to zero (it goes through two complete cycles, so its average is zero), leaving

 This factor is specific to a pure sinusoid.
 A square wave of peak has (it sits at all the time), and a triangle wave has .
 The general integral always applies; only the constant changes with waveform shape.